Sackler-owned opioid maker goes global with O... | Taiwan News

 Mundipharma’s antidote, a naloxone nasal spray called Nyxoid, was recently approved in New Zealand, Europe and Australia.
 Mundipharma defended it as a tool to help those whose lives are at risk, and even experts who criticize the company say that antidotes to opioid overdoses are badly needed.
 Patrice Grand, a spokesman for Mundipharma Europe, said in a statement that heroin is the leading cause of overdose death in European countries and nasal naloxone is an important treatment option.

 Injectable naloxone has long been available; it is generic and cheap.
-But Nyxoid is the first in many countries that comes pre-packaged as a nasal spray — an easier way for those who witness an overdose to intervene.
-Nyxoid is more expensive than injectable naloxone, running more than $50 a dose in some European nations.
-And in some countries, Nyxoid is the only nasal naloxone product approved.
+But Mundipharma’s Nyxoid is the first in many countries that comes pre-packaged as a nasal spray — an easier, less threatening way for those who witness an overdose to intervene.
+Nyxoid, which isn’t sold in the U.S., is more expensive than injectable naloxone, running more than $50 a dose in some European countries.
+A similar product manufactured by another pharmaceutical company has been available for years in the U.S. under the brand name Narcan.

-Some critics say Nyxoid’s price is excessive.
-Grand said the price reflects the company’s investment, manufacturing cost and the value of the technology, while recognizing the “prevailing financial pressures that exist within care sectors.”
+Critics say Nyxoid’s price is excessive, particularly when inexpensive naloxone products already exist.
+Grand declined to say how much Nyxoid costs Mundipharma to manufacture or how profitable it has been.

 The Sackler family’s pharmaceutical empire has long considered whether it might make money treating addiction, according to lawsuits filed against Purdue and the family.
 In the U.S., Purdue Pharma called its secret proposal Project Tango, the attorneys general of Massachusetts and New York have alleged, and discussed it in a September 2014 conference call that included family member Kathe Sackler.